The 2023 Upstate SCNPS Spring Sale Call for Volunteers

 10:00 am – 5:00 pm: Open to general public

-And stay a while!
-Get a bite to eat from the Wurst Wagon, buy a native plant book from All Good Books, browse plant-based art from Candace Thibeault, and get a bluebird house from Columbia Audubon Society.
+Get a bite to eat from The Wurst Wagen.
+Find plant-based art from Candace Thibeault.
+Buy a native plant book from Columbia’s independent shop, All Good Books.
+Get a bluebird house and conservation info from Columbia Audubon Society.

 • Set Up Crew unloads plants from delivery trucks, places them according to a map, and installs plant signs on Friday during the day.